-Westinghouse Factors one, two and three consider the type of record requested, the information it does or might contain, and the potential for harm in any subsequent disclosure.
+Westinghouse Factors one, two, and three consider the type of record requested, the information it does or might contain, and the potential for harm in any subsequent disclosure.
 All weigh strongly in favor of quashing the Subpoena as it relates to patient records.
 While medical records alone receive constitutional protection, the specific records at issue and their contents warrant even greater protection than that afforded to records of routine medical care.
 See Westinghouse I, 638 F.2d at 579, 577 (noting that seeking information "of a more personal nature" than routine x-rays would require even more protection).

 Here, the Subpoena seeks a breathtaking array of sensitive information.
-That is, it requests to uncover the identity of minor patients and their parents-information DOJ demanded yet concedes in the related litigation in the Eastern District it does not currently need44-while also baselessly describing the treatment records it seeks as "mutilation" and child abuse.45 That alone weighs strongly against disclosure.
+It requests to uncover the identity of minor patients and their parents-information DOJ demanded yet concedes in the related litigation it does not currently need41-while also baselessly describing the treatment records it seeks as "mutilation" and child abuse.42 That alone weighs strongly against disclosure.

-But beyond seeking to discover families' identities, DOJ also seeks unfettered access to any information in the medical files of children that led to their diagnoses and course of treatment.
-This will generally include details regarding a child's mental health, gender identity, sexual health, fertility, along with many other personal details that relate to a child's relationship with their own body, their relationships in school, their parents' occupation, their neighborhood, and the names of their family members and friends.
-In practice, this means that any anonymization of these records would be insufficient and ineffective because the volume and detail in those records would inevitably point to a particular child and their family.
-See Nw.
-Mem'l Hosp. v.
-Ashcroft, 362 F.3d 923, 929 (7th Cir.
-2004) (holding that redaction of medical records would not be sufficient to protect patients' privacy interests).
-Moreover, the information sought is so deeply personal that "[e]ven if there were no possibility that a patient's identity might be learned from a redacted medical record, there would be an invasion of privacy."
-Id.
+But beyond seeking to discover families' identities, DOJ also seeks unfettered access to any information in the medical files of children that led to their diagnoses and course of treatment, which will generally include details regarding a child's mental health, gender identity, sexual health, fertility, and many other personal details that relate to a person's relationship with their own body, their relationships in school, parents' occupation, neighborhood, and names of families and friends.
+43 In practice, this means that any anonymization of these records would be insufficient and ineffective because the volume and detail in those records would inevitably point to a